<<

 * knowledge: awareness of the role of open access to scientific empirical data and theoretical tools and FLOSS software for scientific analysis in modern scientific research (FLOSS: free/libre/open source software)

-* skills: the ability to make elementary geometrical calculations for the main cosmological distance definitions (4 points in exam) for the three signs of curvature
+* skills: the ability to make elementary geometrical calculations for the main cosmological distance definitions for the three signs of curvature

 Assessment criteria: